 How to get to Emilia Romagna

 Bologna has an international airport with frequent daily flights to major cities in Europe, Dubai and Istanbul.
-There are also seasonal flights from the USA.
 From Amsterdam, there are several flights a day to Bologna.
 Find flights to Bologna with KLM.
 Bologna is also one of the most important rail hubs in Italy, with high-speed connections to Milan, Florence, Venice and Rome.
-Though you can easily visit most of the towns described above by public transport, I recommend hiring a car to explore this beautiful region.
+Though you can easily visit most of the towns described above by public transport, I recommend hiring a car to explore this beautiful region – a car is especially handy when visiting the more rural hill towns and villages.

 15-day ‘Best of Emilia-Romagna’ self-drive itinerary